“Can you come to our event?”

 But if you are among the super fans who have been gracious by inviting me to their events in the last 10 years, I’m happy to do so. – under the right conditions.

-This is why I do only indoor events only: If people are at an event for racing, having me standing in a tent does nothing for anyone.
+This is why I prefer indoor events.
+If you’re running a racing event, your spectators will be watching. the racing, They won’t be walking in the paddock looking at company stands/tents/booths so it really doesn’t make sense for me to stand in a booth for 8 hours a day and try to shout over the noise of racing activities.
+If people are at an event for racing, having me standing in a tent does nothing for anyone.
 You need to get your money’s worth.
 Outdoor events are too noisy, not climate controlled and they only provide me the chance to talk 3-4 people at a time.

 The best scenario is one where I’m giving stage time with a microphone and a set appearance time on stage (ex.
 Craig Lieberman Q&A at 11AM and 3PM) and then someone either interviews me, or I run a Q&A session and tell some stories.